Major Baton Rouge hospitals open Monday, several clinics closed

 -BRGP-Livingston

-Our Lady of the Lake said moth of its major medical centers were open Tuesday, but all of its clinics in the Baton Rouge region are still closed.
+Our Lady of the Lake said most of its major medical centers were open Monday, but all of its clinics in the Baton Rouge region are still closed.

 Baton Rouge Region